What is Active Release Technique?

 - Hypoxia or a lack of oxygen to the injured area

 Your body responds to these occurrences by producing tough, dense scar tissue in the problem area.
 This scar tissue restricts healthy tissues, preventing them from moving freely.
 As more scar tissue builds, your muscles weaken and become shorter, nerves can become trapped, and the tension that is placed on the tendons might even cause tendon inflammation or tendonitis.
 Eventually, all of this leads to a reduced range of motion, loss of strength, and pain.
 In cases where a nerve is trapped, you might experience tingling, numbness, and weakness as well

 - increased range of motion.

 - management of plantar fasciitis.

-Is active release technique the same as myofascial release?
+Is the active release technique the same as a myofascial release?

 Does the active release technique hurt?

 Patients usually know when this has occurred as the tissue is no longer tender and the range of motion is immediately improved.
 Since Active Release Technique involves the remodeling of scar tissue, there is some discomfort during treatment, but most patients describe it as a ‘good hurt’.

 The active release technique (ART) is a manual therapy for the recovery of soft tissue function that involves the removal of scar tissue, which can cause pain, stiffness, muscle weakness, and abnormal sensations including mechanical dysfunction in the muscles, myofascial, and soft tissue.

 Scar Tissue Release Therapy is a gentle and effective technique used to decrease discomfort, fascial adhesions, dark coloring, or congestion of scar tissue. … You can also combine your scar tissue session with a custom massage.